karolkozub/KKSwizzler/README.md

 Ad hoc swizzling for debugging purposes

-I created this class to help analyze class relations in Xcode for a plugin I'm working on.
-It seems to be pretty useful, so I decided to publish it as a separate repository.
+I created this class to analyze class relations in Xcode for a plugin I'm working on.
+It seemed to be pretty useful, so I decided to publish it as a separate repository.

 It's most useful for debugging and code analysis.
-It makes it a lot easier and faster to add and then change swizzled methods.
+It makes it a lot easier and faster to manage ad hoc swizzled methods.

 To use it you have to add a method following a simple naming pattern.
-Swizzled methods have to start with swizzle$&lt;classname&gt;$, after which follows the methods name.
-Both instance and class methods are supported
+Swizzled methods have to start with swizzle$&lt;classname&gt;$ after which follows the method's name.
+Both instance and class methods are supported.

 Usage examples
 --------------